anannyasaha/TaskManagementSystem/README.md

 5. **Project Structure**: An overview of the folder structure to help understand where each part of the code is located.
 6. **Contributing and License**: Provides guidelines for contributing and information about licensing.
 7. **Contact**: Information for users to get in touch if they have further questions.

-This should give users a complete, easy-to-follow guide for setting up and running your application.